This post contains affiliate links. Please refer to Disclosure for more information.

 Oh and back to my containment theory, basically it was an awesome way to get them to sit still and eat their bottles as they got older.
 I would say we used it until they were about eight months old, so totally worth the price tag at $279.
 They also have a single version, so for those of you who only need to contain one kiddo, they have you covered too.

 As you can see, we got pretty creative…

-We also received the Joovy Twin Roo+.
+We also received the Joovy Twin Roo+ for use with infant seats.
 This actually folds pretty compact and is very lightweight, but in the end, after hours of research and finally accepting the heftier price tag, I exchanged the Big Caboose and Twin Roo for credit toward the Baby Jogger City Select Double Stroller with a second seat attachment.

 And there you have my round-up of the best products for twins!
 So, if you’re having a baby, congrats!
 If you’re having twins (or more), double congrats…and may the odds be ever in your favor. 😉